zh-ustc/zh-ustc.github.io/_pages/about.md

 ------
 - National Scholarship, 2022
 - Outstanding Graduates of Universities in Anhui Province, 2023
-- First Prize in China/Contemporary Undergraduate Mathematical Contest in Modelling (CUMCM), 2021
+- First Prize in China Undergraduate Mathematical Contest in Modelling (CUMCM), 2021